Scripter17/url-cleaner/README.md

 - There are various `UrlPart` variants that use "suffix" semantics (treating `google.co.uk` the same as `google.com`).
     For this, URL Cleaner uses the [`psl`](https://docs.rs/psl/latest/psl/) crate which in turn uses [Mozilla's Public Suffix List](https://publicsuffix.org/).
-    Mozilla's PSL includes `blogspot.com` which has various counterintuitive side effects that are documented in affected `UrlPart` variants.
+    Mozilla's PSL includes `blogspot.com` (and possibly a few other suffixes one may expect to be a domain) which has various counterintuitive side effects that are documented in affected `UrlPart` variants.
     This is not the fault of the maintainers of the psl crate, arguably not the fault of Mozilla, and slightly less arguably not even the fault of google/the people at google who submitted `blogspot.com` to Mozilla's PSL, Also, this is not the fault of the URL spec as suffix semantics aren't actually a part of them.
 The TLD of `google.co.uk` *is* `uk`.
     I have decided to not diverge from the behavior the `psl` crate exhibits and have instead decided to make sure people know about this.